Particular/Workshop/README.md

 When you no longer need to run the exercises, you may optionally run `Teardown-LocalDBInstance.ps1`.

-#### Set up the databases

-Connect to your LocalDB or SQL Server instance and run `exercises\scripts\Setup-Databases.sql`.
+Now connect to your LocalDB instance and run `exercises\scripts\Setup-Databases.sql`.

-You do this either using SQL Management Studio (if you already have it installed) or in Visual Studio.
+You can do this using either SQL Server Management Studio (if you already have it installed) or Visual Studio.
 If using Visual Studio:

 - Open `exercises\scripts\Setup-Databases.sql`
 - From the Visual Studio menus, select SQL -> Execute
-- Choose this instance (or your SQL Server instance): Local -> microservices-workshop
+- Choose this instance: Local -> microservices-workshop
 - Click "Connect"
 - After the query has run, ensure that you see "Command(s) completed successfully."

-NOTE: If you are using a SQL Server instance, you need to change the connection strings in all the exercises.
-Change all instances of `Data Source=(localdb)\microservices-workshop` to point to the SQL Server instance.

 ### Build the exercise solutions